Esham: Early career

-Esham released his debut album, Boomin' Words from Hell, in 1989.
-Of the album, Esham stated, "It was the crack era, [...] and that's where all that really came from.
+At the age of 16, Smith released his debut album, Boomin' Words from Hell, in 1989.
+Of the album, Smith stated, "It was the crack era, [...] and that's where all that really came from.
 It was all an expression about ['70s-'80s drug cartel] Young Boys Incorporated, Mayor Coleman Young, the city we lived in and just the turmoil that our city was going through at the time.
 We referred to the streets of Detroit as 'Hell' on that record.
 So that's where my ideas came from."
 In 1990, Esham and James H. Smith founded the independent record label Reel Life Productions, which reissued his debut album with an alternate track listing and artwork.
 Esham found it difficult to develop a fanbase, because many wrote off the dark content of his lyrics and imagery as shock value, while hip hop fans did not connect to Esham's albums because of his heavy metal influences.

 In 1991, Esham met Joseph Bruce, a member of the group Inner City Posse, who praised Esham and Reel Life Productions, and gave Esham a copy of the group's EP Dog Beats, beginning the two rappers' friendship and professional relationship.